Migration in China: People's Republic of China

 The unique hukou system of China (emulating from Soviet model) distinguishes Chinese internal migration from migration in other developing countries.
 In 1958, China established the universal hukou system that restricted the mobility of the population.
 It aimed to tie farmers to land, secure agricultural supply as well as to support industrial sector in cities after the Great Leap Forward and Great Chinese Famine which caused at least 30 million deaths.
 The government allocated housing, jobs, rationed food, security service (health care, pension and insurance etc.) and other necessities based on the hukou system, which made it almost impossible for people without local hukou status to live in urban areas.

 In addition to Hukou system, the people's commune system was another tool to control labor mobility.
 Under the people's commune system, the earnings of farmers were closely related to their daily participation in the collective farming.
 In 1978, during Chinese economic reform, this system was replaced by the household-responsibility system, which loosened the restriction of people's mobility.
+In the middle 1980s, labor migration from rural to urban areas became a national phenomenon.

 Huang and Pieke divide the migration policy evolution after Chinese economic reform into four periods.
 The first period is from 1979 to 1983, during which the government still prohibited migration.
 The second period is from 1984 to 1988 when farmers were allowed to enter urban areas on the condition that they provided their own food.
 The third period is from 1989 to 1991 when migration became much more popular and had attracted much attention from the government.
 The fourth period is from 1992 to 2000, during which the government in some degree encouraged migration, while urban local governments controlled migration more strictly because of high unemployment rates in cities.